Contact Us Today (424) 372-3112

 There would be several common legal defenses if you were arrested and charged with Vehicle Code 4463 VC auto registration fraud.

 Perhaps we can argue that you unknowingly possessed fraudulent registration cards or stickers.
-Maybe we can argue there was a lack of intent to defraud or that you didn't act willfully.
+Perhaps we could argue that there was a lack of intent to defraud or that you didn't act willfully.

 Defenses for California Vehicle Registration Fraud Charges